|

 explain your right of appeal if you are dissatisfied with the decision.

-the decision is not in my favor?
+10. What can I do if the decision is not in my favor?

 -